vikram-rawat/read.sql/README.md

 <!-- badges: end -->

-I believe SQL should be written in a seperate file that can be modified later easily instead of a string variable that we all are used to This package consists of 4 very simple functions that I have been using in my projects for very long and I see myself rewriting them again and again.
-This package doesn’t have any dependencies.
-It just have 4 functions that you can copy and modify if you like.
+I believe SQL should be written in a seperate file that can be modified later easily instead of a string variable that we all are used to.
+It also helps you add a proper DB admin into the team who can modify queries without ever learning R. This package consists of few very simple functions that I have been using in my projects for very long and I see myself rewriting them again and again.
+This package doesn’t have any dependencies that is not useful while talking to a DB.
 I would recommend to use it whenever you have SQL files in your project.

 ## Installation